 Sun Awareness Week

-This week is Sun Awareness Week so it seems like a good time to talk about safety in the sun to help you avoid looking (and feeling) like the aforementioned lobster.
+Last week was Sun Awareness Week so it seems like a good time to talk about safety in the sun to help you avoid looking (and feeling) like the aforementioned lobster.

-According to a survey carried out by the British Association of Dermatologists to mark Sun Awareness Week (8th-14th May), 80 per cent of people don’t apply sunscreen before going out in the sun and then shortly afterwards.
+According to a survey carried out by the British Association of Dermatologists, 80 per cent of people don’t apply sunscreen before going out in the sun and then shortly afterwards.
 This is the approach recommended for three key reasons: to make sure that the product is fully absorbed before skin is exposed to sun, to help reduce the chances of areas of skin being missed, and to ensure a thick enough layer is applied.

 Sun safety tips